Fang20031-Coding/UAT-Global-Server/README.md

 ### 🔄 **Current Limitations**
 - **Uma Musume Selection**: Must be done manually in-game (not yet automated)
 - **Support Card Selection**: Manual selection in-game required
-- **Character Filter**: Race character filtering is implemented, but card name translation needed for full functionality
+- **Character Race Filter**: Race character filtering is implemented, the filter has been adjusted to the position and terrain of the field that the character masters, and has also been adjusted to the character's free schedule.

 ## 🚀 **Features**